 We often get asked: "Why can horses poop on the trails but not dogs?"

-Since horses don't eat meat, horse poop is relatively "clean," with so few bacteria, parasites or viruses that instances of humans and wildlife getting sick from contact with horse manure is incredibly rare.
+Since horses don't eat meat, horse poop is relatively "clean," with so few bacteria, parasites or viruses, that cases of humans and wildlife getting sick from contact with horse manure is incredibly rare.

-Since it is plant-based, horse manure breaks down quickly (within a few weeks), but dog poop sticks around a lot longer.
-It gets into ground water and spreads illness-causing bacteria.
+Being plant-based, horse manure breaks down quickly (within a few weeks), but dog poop sticks around a lot longer.
+It gets into groundwater and spreads illness-causing bacteria.
 So, even though they are both domestic animals, dog poop has a much larger impact on the ecosystem than horse poop.

 Dog Waste Disposal Bins